 Adolescent/Adult Goal Setting Tool Phase 1

-This is an Autism Queensland research project, which is being led by our Key Researcher, Dr Jill Ashburner.
+This is an Autism Queensland research project led by our key researcher, Dr Jill Ashburner.

 What is this study about?

 We would like to invite you to take part in a research project that will help us to develop and refine a tool to assist people on the autism spectrum with formulating and prioritising their goals in a broad range of areas including independent living, social relationships, community participation, tertiary education, and employment.
 Under the National Disability Insurance Scheme (NDIS), which is currently being rolled out across Australia, people on the spectrum will be asked to meet with NDIS personal planners to discuss their goals and aspirations, with the aim of turning these goals into specific objectives.
 As person-centred planning processes can be challenging for many people on the spectrum, this study aims to develop and evaluate a tool to assist with the planning process.
 It is called the Adolescent/Adult Goal Setting Tool (AAGST).

 You are welcome to participate if you are aged 14 years or over and on the spectrum, with or without an intellectual disability.
 We also invite family members of people on the spectrum to participate.

 Please read the relevant Participant Information Sheet below before deciding to participate.
 If you are a family member, please use the relevant Participant Information Sheet to discuss the study with your son/daughter on the spectrum.